Szwochm/OSCP-Prep/README.md

 ## Responder / MultiRelay
 - The Responder, and MultiRelay tools offer many MITM services, not just LLMNR and NBT-NS.
 DNS, WPAD, and SMB looked interesting...
 - Disable SMB and HTTP servers on responder to prevent Multi Relay conflicts [(1)](https://www.ivoidwarranties.tech/posts/pentesting-tuts/responder/cheatsheet/)
+- Specify targets for responder using RespondTo = <IP/Range> <IP/Range>... in responder.conf
+- Specify users for MultiRelay using  python3 MultiRelay.py -t 10.0.2.4 -u Administrator Name2 OR ALL
+**- INE didn't mention this, but searches returned that this is one way to take over a domain.
+AD Domain Takeovers are part of the new OSCP.
+Keep an eye on this**